 Of those Indians that remained in the area, they correctly perceived the post and the buffalo hunting as a major threat to their existence.
 In the spring, the Indians held a Sun Dance, where Comanche medicine man, Isa-tai, foretold a victory to the warriors who participated in a battle to rid the buffalo hunters.
 Early in the morning of June 27, 1874, a combined force of some 700 Comanche, Cheyenne, Kiowa, and Arapaho warriors, led by Comanche Chief Quanah Parker and Isa-tai, attacked the buffalo camp at Adobe Walls.

-Afterwards, Dixon did no more hide hunting.
-He soon made his way back to Dodge City and in early August,1874, General Nelson A. Miles enlisted his services as a scout in a detachment commanded by Lieutenant Frank D. Baldwin.
-In September, the group was on McClellan Creek in present day Gray County, Texas when General Miles sent Dixon, Amos Chapman, and four enlisted men with dispatches to carry to Camp Supply, Oklahoma.
+Afterward, Dixon did no more hide hunting.
+He soon made his way back to Dodge City and in early August 1874, General Nelson A. Miles enlisted his services as a scout in a detachment commanded by Lieutenant Frank D. Baldwin.
+In September, the group was on McClellan Creek in present-day Gray County, Texas when General Miles sent Dixon, Amos Chapman, and four enlisted men with dispatches to carry to Camp Supply, Oklahoma.
 Along the way, the men were surrounded and besieged by a large combined band of Kiowa and Comanche warriors near Gageby Creek in present-day Hemphill County.
 Holing up in a buffalo wallow, they held off the Indians for three days.
 An extremely cold rainstorm the last night discouraged the Indians, and they broke off the fight; every man in the detail was wounded and one soldier was killed.
-For this action Billy Dixon, along with the other survivors of “The Buffalo Wallow Fight”, were awarded the Medal of Honor.
+For this action, Billy Dixon, along with the other survivors of “The Buffalo Wallow Fight”, were awarded the Medal of Honor.

 On October 18, 1894, he married Olive King Dixon of Virginia, who for three years thereafter, was the only woman living in Hutchinson County.
 They would eventually have seven children.
 In 1902, Dixon moved to Plemons so that his children could attend school.
 However, small-town life proved irksome to the former scout, and in 1906 he went to homestead in the open spaces of Oklahoma Panhandle.